X-Men: Children of the Atom (video game)

 Based on the X-Men comic book, it is the first fighting game produced by Capcom using characters under license from Marvel Comics.
-Released around the time of the mid-1990s X-Men animated series, the game features voice actors from the series reprising their roles.
-The game's plot is based on the "Fatal Attractions" story from the comics – players control one of the X-Men or their enemies in their fight against the villain Magneto.
-They face each of the other characters in the game in best of three one-on-one fighting matches, before battling Juggernaut and Magneto.
+Released around the time of the mid-1990s X-Men animated series, the game features the voice actors from the series reprising their roles.
+The game's plot is based on the "Fatal Attractions" story from the comics.
+Players control one of the X-Men or their enemies in their fight against the villain Magneto.
+They face each of the other characters in best of three one-on-one fighting matches, before battling Juggernaut and Magneto.

-The gameplay has much in common with Capcom's previous fighting games, Super Street Fighter II Turbo and Darkstalkers.
+The gameplay has much in common with Capcom's previous fighting games, Super Street Fighter II Turbo and Darkstalkers (both 1994).
 Children of the Atom adds a combo system that features long combos that can even be performed in mid-air.
 Also featured in the game are various tactical maneuvers, including the ability for characters to roll.
 Children of the Atom introduced multi-tiered fighting environments in which the ground would crumble and characters would fall into lower parts of the level.
-These concepts and the fast pace of the game would provide the basis for Capcom's Marvel vs. Capcom series, which started with the game's successor X-Men vs. Street Fighter.
+These concepts and the fast pace of the game would provide the basis for Capcom's Marvel vs. Capcom series, which began with X-Men vs. Street Fighter in 1996.

-Ports of the game were released for Sega Saturn, PlayStation and personal computer.
+Ports of the game were released for Sega Saturn, PlayStation and MS-DOS.
 Of these, the PlayStation version was not as well received as the other versions, suffering from slowdown and missing frames of animation.